TheWebWeWeave/TheDonaldSchulzProject/site/content/songs/party-in-the-street.md

 I was there in the middle of all this and it really made an impression on me.
 I was very proud and loved this city and this team.
 The melody and the words for the chorus came to me almost right away and I have been carrying this around with the intention to finish this song but life kept getting in the way.
 When I made this decision over a year ago to get back to writing and releasing music, this was one of the many ideas that I had floating around to complete this song.

+---

 **Lyrics**

-Chorus
+---

+**Chorus**\
+We're goanna hang out on Jasper Avenue\
+We're goanna party until the day is new\
-We're goanna hang out on Jasper Avenue
+We're goanna hang out on Jasper Avenue\
 We're goanna party until the day is new
-We're goanna hang out on Jasper Avenue
-We're goanna party until the day is new

-Verse 1:
+**Verse 1:**\
-They've been waiting for this moment
+They've been waiting for this moment\
-Since the day they first played
+Since the day they first played\
-They've been working hard and dreaming big
+They've been working hard and dreaming big\
 And now they've made their way

-To the final stage of glory
+To the final stage of glory\
-Where they faced their toughest foes
+Where they faced their toughest foes\
-But they have the skill and spirit
+But they have the skill and spirit\
 To make history and win the final cup

-Chorus
+**Chorus**\
+We're goanna hang out on Jasper Avenue\
+We're goanna party until the day is new\
-We're goanna hang out on Jasper Avenue
+We're goanna hang out on Jasper Avenue\
 We're goanna party until the day is new
-We're goanna hang out on Jasper Avenue
-We're goanna party until the day is new

-Verse 2:
+**Verse 2:**\
-They've been supported by their fans
+They've been supported by their fans\
-Who always cheered them on
+Who always cheered them on\
-They've been inspired by their legends
+They've been inspired by their legends\
 Who showed them how it's done

-They've been united by their passion
+They've been united by their passion\
-Four games to one was the final score.
+Four games to one was the final score.\
-We couldn't stay in our seats
+We couldn't stay in our seats\
 So we took the party to the streets.

-Chorus
+**Chorus**\
-We're goanna hang out on Jasper Avenue
+We're goanna hang out on Jasper Avenue\
-We're goanna party until the day is new
+We're goanna party until the day is new\
-We're goanna hang out on Jasper Avenue
+We're goanna hang out on Jasper Avenue\
 We're goanna party until the day is new